fanduel-oss/refract/docs/introduction/alternatives.md

 1.  **It doesn't prescribe a state container solution.**
 1.  **It uses React props for dependency injection.**

 In our experience, Refract offers advantages in comparison to all libraries named below, with the exception of `redux-cycles`.
-Refract can achieve similar results to `redux-cycles` - [see our explanation of how to achieve fully declarative effects with Refract](../usage/fully-declarative.md).
+Refract can achieve similar results to `redux-cycles`.

 ## redux-thunk